schollii/bluash/docs/usage_by_example/basics.md

-***Usage examples for basic use of the bluash, ie focus on capabilities/syntax arising from use of Lua as the scripting environment: module required, use command line arguments given to script, call "sub procedures", branch on conditions, pretty print, help, etc.***
+***Usage examples for basic use of bluash, ie focus on capabilities & syntax arising from use of Lua as the scripting environment: module required, use command line arguments given to script, call procedures, branch on conditions, pretty print, help, etc.***

-Basic functionality:
+Load module:

-    > require('bluash') -- lua-based shell environment
+    > require('bluash')

 Will provide bluash.os, bluash.fs, bluash.io, etc. These can also be "merged" into global env: